clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/single-sign-on.md

 - Federation metadata URL access via web
 - The email address registered in injixo and your IdP must be connected to a mailbox

-> To improve security, activate encrypted assertions/token encryption (strongly recommended).
+> To improve security, activate encrypted assertions/token encryption.

 ## Activate SSO for your account